-The Church is part of communities worldwide, with a mandate to care and stand with people who are marginalised and vulnerable.
+Churches are an integral part of communities worldwide, with a mandate to care and stand with people who are marginalised and vulnerable.
 Shame and fear often lead to sexual violence being hidden in both churches and the wider community.

 As a coalition, we can work together to influence legislation and policies with a united voice.
 We seek to give a voice to those who are most marginalised and create platforms for their voices to be heard.